 According to report both Gallows and Anderson have signed a two year deal with Impact which can also allow them to work dates in New Japan Pro Wrestling.
 And after the Good Brothers appearance at Slammiversary, there's no telling what will happen to them next.

-5. It Was Shelley And Sabin's First Slammiversary Match In Eleven Years
+5. It Was The Motor City Machine Gun's First Slammiversary Match In Eleven Years

 Remember how I said in the first entry of this list that Slammiversary 2020 was the most trending topic on social media (mostly Twitter) thanks to a big reveal, while that big reveal came in the form of Alex Shelley and Chris Sabin.